Wilto/Dynamic-Carousel/readme.md

 It does this for you.

 ## It’s Gonna Get Realer
-Improvements to the dragSnap event are coming down the Pike, thanks to one Mr. <a href="https://github.com/scottjehl">Scott Jehl</a>.
+Improvements to the dragSnap event are coming down the Pike, thanks to one Mr. <a href="https://github.com/scottjehl">Scott Jehl</a>—mo’ smoother transitions, less chance of the slider getting snagged somewhere, etc.

+<a href="https://github.com/richardwiggins">Richard Wiggins</a> has pointed out that one should be able to link to a specific slide.
+I dig it.
+It’s gonna happen.

 ## “Dynamic?”
 Isn’t that a little “DHTML for Dummies?”
 I’m takin’ it back.